Humpback whale takes ‘wrong turn,’ ends up in crocodile-infested river

 But if the whale becomes distressed and gets trapped on a bank, she said, it would be “an easy feed” for the crocodiles.

-Another marine scientist, Jason Fowler, told ABC that “we’re all pretty keen to try to get this guy out.”
+Another marine scientist, Jason Fowler, told the ABC “we’re all pretty keen to try to get this guy out.”

 “What’s incredibly weird is the fact that they’re up a muddy, shallow river full of crocodiles — that’s unheard of,” said Fowler, who first spotted the humpbacks Sept.
 2.

 Whales have never been spotted along the river before, sparking a wave of interest and excitement among locals.
-Fowler told ABC that Kakadu’s aboriginal elders “said there’s no name for whales.
+Fowler told the ABC that Kakadu’s Aboriginal elders “said there’s no name for whales.
 It’s not recorded in their cultural history.
 They’ve never heard of this before.”

 While they may be new to the East Alligator River, this isn’t the first time a whale has been spotted somewhere unexpected.